aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```

 The service configuration is set up to pull the application container image
 from *dockerhub* by default.
-If you are using ECR then edit `manifest.yaml` and replace the *AppContainer.Image* name with the output of:
+If you are using ECR then edit `manifest.yaml` and replace the *AppContainer.Image* name with the ECR URI, which you can obtain using:

 ```
 echo $web_ecr_uri:v1